cocos/cocos-docs/en/animation/use-animation-curve.md

 # Using Animation Curves

-All keyframes added to an animation property of a node in an animation clip are shown as linear traces in the corresponding animation property track, which is an animation curve.
-That is, an animation curve describes the change in an animation property on an object over time.
+All keyframes added to an Animation Property of a node in an Animation Clip are shown as linear traces in the corresponding animation property track, which is an animation curve.
+That is, an Animation Curve describes the change in an Animation Property on an object over time.

-The animation curve stores internally a series of time points, each of which corresponds to a (curve) value, called a frame (keyframe).
-When the animation system runs, the animation component calculates the (result) value that should be assigned to the object at the specified time point based on the current animation state and completes the property change, a calculation process called sampling.
+The Animation Curve stores internally a series of time points, each of which corresponds to a (curve) value, called a frame (keyframe).
+When the animation system runs, the Animation Component calculates the (result) value that should be assigned to the object at the specified time point based on the current animation state and completes the property change, a calculation process called sampling.

-The following code snippet demonstrates how to create animation clips programmatically.
+The following code snippet demonstrates how to create Animation Clips programmatically:

 ```ts
 import { AnimationClip, animation, js } from 'cc';